nkasaby/Signed-Multiplier/README.md

 #### Utility Modules:
 - [***synchronizer***](https://github.com/nkasaby/Signed-Multiplier/blob/main/synchronizer.v)
 This module essentially mimics a D-flip flop as it receives a user given input and the output changes along with the input.
 This is done using an always block triggered by the positive edge of the clock and two nonblocking assignments inside the always block.
-This module reduces the possibility of metastability due to the changing of input inside the tsu and thold.
+This module reduces the possibility of metastability due to the changing of input inside the t~su~ and t ~hold~ .

 - [***debouncer***](https://github.com/nkasaby/Signed-Multiplier/blob/main/debouncer.v)
 This module is needed due to the fact that the mechanical push button, the switch may bounce back and forth until it settles to the value it's supposed to be.
 This bouncing usually settles within 20ms, therefore we use three D-flip flops (3 non blocking assignments) that receive a clock of 100MHz and will only output 1 when all three flip flops are 1.